-Mr Nathan Schepemaker Dean of Christian Living
+Christian Living Mr Zachary MacLachlan Dean of Christian Living

 The Christian Living Curriculum for Years 10 to 12 assists students into a more developed stage of intellectual and emotional growth.
 During this stage, as maturity sets in, students form a personal identity ("I am who I choose to be").
 In terms of faith development, Westerhoff [1] describes the great illumination or enlightenment that can take place for students during these years as they move from searching faith to owned faith.
 What they do (or don't) believe is no longer the faith of their parents, teachers or friends, but their own.
 Westerhoff suggests that owned faith is God's ultimate intention for everyone, even though most people never achieve this level of faith development.
 In terms of development of moral reasoning, Kohlberg [2] reminds us that young people in this age group can start to develop principled conscience, where they show respect for the rights and dignity of all human beings, not out of a sense of law abidance, but out of a deeper moral understanding that it is the right thing to do.

-- [1] Westerhoff, J.H.
-Will Our Children Have Faith?

-- [2] Kohlberg, L. Stages of moral reasoning
+In Christian Living in Year 11 and 12 students will complete the WACE General Religion and Life course unit 1 and unit 2.
+This course provides students with an opportunity to explore areas of faith, and how religion presents itself in modern society both for individuals and its impact on society.
+Upon completion students will receive a grade that contributes towards their Western Australian Certificate of Education (WACE).

 Prerequisites

-Nil

 Time off campus

 Nil

-Year 11

-The Biblical Foundations curriculum in Year 11 will focus on assisting students in broadening their understanding on how they and others think.

-Students will explore a diverse range of worldviews and religions and how each is expressed practically in life.
-By the end of this body of work, students will have developed the skills of empathetic and critical thinking skills when learning how big questions of humanity are answered through diverse perspectives.

-Classroom learning will mainly be facilitated through studying the Bible, and engaging in critical thinking discussions about ethical, moral, and Biblical concepts.
-Students will complete a 'My Worldview' project to assist them in better understanding their own faith.
+Unit 1

+The focus of this unit is religion as a human activity.
+It explores how people search for meaning in life and the characteristics of religion.
+Students conduct research and develop the skills required for processing information and communicating findings about religion and life.

 Career Pathways

 Every career pathway will require empathetic listening and critical thinking skills as ethical, religious, and cultural belief systems meet in the workplace and marketplace.

-Year 12

-The Biblical Foundations curriculum in Year 12 will focus on assisting students in applying their personal beliefs to past, current, and potentially future ethical issues.

-Students will explore the history of ethical thought and its implications on everyday life.
-By the end of this body of work, students will have engaged with relevant 'hot topics' during class time discussions that will require empathetic listening and critical thinking.

-Classroom learning will mainly be facilitated through studying the Bible, and engaging in critical thinking discussions about ethical, moral, and Biblical concepts.
-Using the 'Ethical Toolkit', students will be challenged to expand their moral imagination as they address an ethical issue that they are passionate about.
+Unit 2

+The focus of this unit is the role religion plays in society.
+It considers the responses offered by religion to issues that exist in society.
+Students conduct research and develop the skills required for processing information and communicating findings about religion and life.

 English

-Miss Elisa Dumitru
+Mrs Helen Poole

+Let English

 Head of English Headron English coast you find a nur the sea, some children diggi. spades, then a row of lodgin railway station.)
 However she the pool of tears which she ha

 cried so much!" said Alice